Optimal Transport on Lie Group Orbits

-Early breakthroughs showed that infinite-dimensionality need not preclude analytic tractability.
-In one dimension, \citet{ref:dall1956sugli} showed that the optimal transport problem when induced by any power of absolute difference cost is available in closed form in terms of the quantile functions of the marginals.
-For multivariate Gaussian distributions, \citet{DowsonLandau1982} and \citet{OlkinPukelsheim1982} derived an explicit solution for the optimal transport problem induced by the quadratic cost function in terms of the means and covariance matrices. \citet{Gelbrich1990} then generalized this to the full class of elliptically contoured distributions, yielding a single closed-form formula for the optimal transport problem and the associated optimal solution.
-For a comprehensive survey of closed-form solutions of optimal transport, see \citep[\S 3]{ref:rachev1998mass}.
+Early breakthroughs showed that infinite-dimensionality need not preclude analytic tracta\-bi\-lity.
+In one dimension, \cite{ref:dall1956sugli} showed that the optimal transport problem when induced by any power of absolute difference cost is available in closed form in terms of the quantile functions of the marginals.
+For multivariate Gaussian distributions, \cite{DowsonLandau1982} and \cite{OlkinPukelsheim1982} derived an explicit solution for the optimal transport problem induced by the quadratic cost function in terms of the means and covariance matrices. \cite{Gelbrich1990} then generalized this to the full class of elliptically contoured distributions, yielding a single closed-form formula for the optimal transport problem and the associated optimal solution.
+For a comprehensive survey of closed-form solutions of optimal transport, see \cite[\S 3]{ref:rachev1998mass}.

 Taken together, these instances appear disparate; it is not evident a priori why an inherently infinite-dimensional problem should, in select cases, admit explicit closed-form solutions.
 We show that the unifying reason is symmetry, and we use Lie group theory to identify and exploit such symmetries between distributions.

-Specifically, we fix a Lie group action on the outcome space and a reference distribution, and study optimal transport between distributions lying on the same Lie group orbit.
-This orbit perspective induces a natural equivalence among distributions, allowing familiar families to be recognized as members of a single Lie group orbit.
-Our main result shows that, in this setting, the seemingly infinite-dimensional optimal transport problem reduces to an upper bound given by an optimization over the stabilizing subgroup of the reference law.
-The dimension of this reduced problem scales with that of the stabilizing subgroup and, in the tractable cases we study, is either zero or finite.
-Under mild conditions, a brief algebraic check turns this bound into exact equality for both the Monge and Kantorovich formulations, with the optimal transport realized by a single group element.
-This Lie-theoretic viewpoint recovers classical formulas for one-dimensional monotone rearrangement, elliptical families, and product distributions with coordinate-wise symmetries, and yields a new closed-form solution for transport between two Wishart distributions.\\
+{ Specifically, we fix a Lie group action on the outcome space and a reference distribution, and study optimal transport between distributions lying on the same Lie group orbit.
+This orbit perspective induces an equivalence among distributions, allowing familiar families to be recognized as members of a single orbit.
+In this setting, the Monge problem admits an upper bound obtained by optimizing over the stabilizer subgroup of the reference law.
+In the examples we study, this reduced problem is finite-dimensional and sometimes trivial.
+Under standard regularity conditions, we prove that this orbit upper bound is tight for both the Monge and Kantorovich formulations whenever the candidate map admits a \(c\)-convex first-order certificate.
+In that case, the optimal transport is realized by a suitable group element.}